sodved/itest-example/README.md

 ```
 docker run -d -p 15433:5433 --env APP_DB_USER=app --env APP_DB_PASSWORD=pswd vertica/vertica-ce
 ```
+*WARNING:* The vertica image is big, make sure your docker has plenty of space

 # Spring tests not working
 So now the problems I am hitting.
 Basically I just want a test context with all services and datasources automatically configured.
 In my testing it seems fine when all the auto-configure stuff is in the same module, but now that it's split over two (itest-lib and itest-app) there seems to be issues.